The big homeschool plan

 Whatever you record for the first child will make planning for the younger children easier.
 And big bonus – it will help control your curriculum spending!
-Ever forgotten what you did with a previous child, and bought something else instead, when you could’ve reused the previous one again?
+Have you ever forgotten what you did with a previous child, and bought something else, when you could’ve reused the previous one?
 Hmmm.

 This exercise can be a lot of fun.
 While we cannot know for certain which direction our child’s lives will go, it is always good to have a big picture plan as a reference point to assist them in getting their own direction and encouraging them in their gifts.
 Together with your records of what they have done, you can tweak and change the plan as much as you want, all the while refining the future goals.

 It’s a good habit that you will be grateful for next year.